Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 But if you look at our Gatsby project, we don’t have this yet.

-To enable support for it, we will install two packages:

-Stop your development server and run this:
+To enable support for it, we will install two packages.
+So stop your development server and run this:

 ```
 C:\Users\Your Name\ ibaslogic-gatsby-tutorial > npm install gatsby-plugin-react-helmet react-helmet